 Good to know: Pre-booking for the dolphin encounter is essential.
 Wetsuits, towels and lockers are provided as well as a 15 minute orientation with a marine mammal specialist.

-You might also like to read: Aquaventure vs Wild Wadi – which waterpark is best for you?
+Planning a visit to a waterpark in Dubai, but not sure which to pick?
+Read: Aquaventure vs Wild Wadi – which waterpark is best for you?

 If you have an additional hour or two to kill whilst here, the Lost Chambers aquarium is good for a wander around.
 Although I wouldn’t advocate making a special journey to Atlantis for this alone it is a good tag-on if you’re already there.
 With over 65,000 marine animals on view and even a couple of shallow touch tanks for the kids to learn about and feel some exotic invertebrates.
 To extend your time within the aquarium be sure to download their free app before you visit which combines learning about marine life with puzzles and games.